-We’re leaving the best for last … It will indeed be a fitting way to end this year’s Seven Sister Festival with Nicki Bluhm and the Gramblers!
+We’re leaving the best for last … It will indeed be fitting to end this year’s Seven Sisters Fest with Nicki Bluhm and the Gramblers!

-The Mother Hips, the center of which is the duo of Tim Bluhm (vocals/guitar) and Greg Loiacono (guitar/vocals), have spent over two decades writing, recording and performing songs, and die-hard fans who still talk about their “first Hips show,” have hung on every word and have enabled The Mother Hips to become a bona fide cottage industry.
-The band was even able to lay claim to a rock sub genre—“California Soul”— which later inspired Sierra Nevada Brewery to craft a beer called “Hips Helles” based on the band’s sound.
-The "Hips Sound" has also spearheaded a longstanding music and arts festival, The Hipnic, now in its 6th year.
+The Mother Hips, the center of which is the duo of Tim Bluhm (vocals/guitar) and Greg Loiacono (guitar/vocals), have spent over two decades writing, recording, and performing songs, and die-hard fans who still talk about their “first Hips show,” have hung on every word and enabled The Mother Hips to become a bona fide cottage industry.
+The band was even able to lay claim to a rock subgenre—“California Soul”— which later inspired Sierra Nevada Brewery to craft a beer called “Hips Helles” based on the band’s sound.
+The "Hips Sound" has also spearheaded a longstanding music and arts festival, The Hipnic, now in its sixth year.

 But most of all, what comes through loud and clear is that The Hips have already left us with an incredible legacy of music, from their stunning 1993 debut Back To The Grotto to 2013’s Behind Beyond (their eighth studio album).
-2011 saw a four (!)
-CD retrospective compilation of all previously unreleased material called Days of Sun and Grass—a special treat to their fans for all their support over the years.
+2011 saw a four-CD retrospective compilation of all previously unreleased material called Days of Sun and Grass—a special treat to their fans for all their support over the years.
 And the fans aren’t alone in their admiration of the impressive catalog.
 The Mother Hips have garnered critical acclaim from the likes of The New Yorker, Mojo, Relix, Rolling Stone and Pitchfork, among many other outlets, over the years.
-We are pleased to have them share the legacy at Seven Sisters El Chorro Sunday.
+We are pleased to have them share the legacy on 7SFEl Chorro Sunday.

-The Suffers are a ten-piece band from Houston, TX who are redefining the sound of Gulf Coast Soul, intertwining elements of Classic American Soul with Rock & Roll.
+The Suffers are a ten-piece band from Houston, TX that is redefining the sound of Gulf Coast Soul, intertwining elements of classic American soul with rock and roll.
 Both sonically and visually arresting, the large ensemble packs each position of the rhythm section and horn section with a level of talent and taste that provides the perfect foundation for singer Kam Franklin’s massive voice.

 “If you can’t do this, get out of the business!” —David Letterman after The Suffers performed GWAN on the Late Show 3/30/15